cypress-io/cypress/readme.md

 ### cypress install

-Installs Cypress to the default location for each Operating System.
+Installs the `Cypress Desktop Application` to the default location for each Operating System.

 OS | Path
 :--- | :---